 5. Departments have the procurement authority to issue purchase orders, less than $10,000, through the Procurement Services purchasing system.
 Purchase requests in excess of $10,000 will route for additional procurement review.

 6. The University will reimburse individuals for non-travel business related purchases up to $500.
 To be reimbursed the individual must include documentation that sufficiently describes the purchase and proof of payment.
 These items become the sole property of the University.

-7. No other employee of the University, except as provided for in policy statements 5, 6, and 8, or as authorized by the Trustees of the University of Chicago or the By-Laws of the University is empowered to incur any obligation or make any commitment, on behalf of the University for the purchase of goods, services or equipment unless approved in writing by the Executive Director of Procurement Services, Associate Vice President for Finance, or the Chief Financial Officer.
+7. No other employee of the University, except as provided for in policy statements 5, 6, and 8, or as authorized by the Trustees of the University of Chicago or the By-Laws of the University is empowered to incur any obligation or make any commitment, on behalf of the University for the purchase of goods, services or equipment unless approved in writing by the Assistant Vice President of Procurement and Payment Services, Associate Vice President for Finance, or the Chief Financial Officer.

 8. Certain officers and departments other than Procurement Services have responsibility and authority for the procurement of specific goods and services as indicated below.
 These procurement centers do not have authority for procurement outside the identified items and services, and must obtain the prior written approval of the Chief Financial Officer for any procurement above the maximum per transaction amount shown below.

 |Position*||Description of Goods or Services||Maximum Signature Authority Per Transaction|

 |Associate Vice President, Facilities Services||Construction and Renovation Services||$500,000|